 National Science Foundation Research Experiences for Undergraduates (REU)

 NSF REU supplements provide funding for undergraduates to work on projects tied to NSF-funded grants to faculty.
-Contact your program manager at NSF for information.
+Visit the NSF REU website or contact your program manager at NSF for information.
 Annual deadlines may apply.
-NSF REU Toolkit on applying for a supplement.
+You can also view this NSF REU Toolkit on applying for a supplement for additional guidance.

 Center for Undergraduate Research in Mathematics